Skip to content

 • Compliance Requirements: Restrict testing to specific modules for regulatory reasons

-Note: If not set, all URLs within the exploration_scope will be allowed.
+Note: If no allowlist rules are specified, all URLs within the exploration_scope will be allowed.

 Regular expressions defining which page URLs should be excluded from crawling.
-Blocklist patterns are applied after allowlist patterns.
+Blocklist rules are applied after allowlist rules.

 frontend_dast: